Om-Amin/MIST-4610-Project/README.md

 1. Query 1 lists the name, email, and number of items loaned of the member who has checked out the most media items.

-Query 1 allows the library to
+Query 1 allows the library to enhance the library's offers, promote member loyalty, and create a more efficient and user centric environment.

 2. Query 2 lists the names and emails of members who have never written a review, listed alphabetically.